knative-extensions/async-component/README.md

 # Knative Asynchronous Component

 >Warning: Experimental and still under development.
 Not meant for production deployment.
+>Note: This component is currently only functional with Istio as the networking layer.

 Asynchronous component to enable async Knative service calls.